cloudmindsab/docker-installs/README.md

-# Docker installs (automate docker installs on ubuntu and debian hosts)
+# Docker installs (automate docker installs on linux based hosts)

 Automate Docker Host/Agent installations

 ## Reason for Making this Script

 I got tired of running individual commands all the time, so I created some scripts to make this very easy.

 ## Using this script